[Account Owner] Failed Payments

 For example: if your client has an ACH payment for January 1 and it fails, but they never go back in and retry it, then their monthly subscription won’t bill on Feb 1, March 1, etc. However, if they do successfully retry the payment, then the subscription gets created again and resumes billing as normal.

-If any accounts are running into issues retrying and receiving continuous failures, Stripe may have blocked the payment due to their security and fraud prevention measures.
-Please reach out to support@advicepay.com and we can help take a look at the account and help get things back in order.
+If your client has multiple failed payments on the same payment method, Stripe may have blocked the payment due to their security and fraud prevention measures.
+Adding a new payment method may fix this issue, but if it needs to be unblocked with Stripe, please reach out to support@advicepay.com, and we can help take a look at the account to assist with next steps to get the account back in order.

 Did you know?
 If you cancel a subscription after a failed payment, it will also stop all failed payment email reminders on that invoice.
 Payments scheduled must be canceled 24 hours prior to the billing date to prevent billing.